 Storybook

-or other UI testing service to handle the UI testing and visual testing - consider compatibility in different viewport, size, versions and more
+or other UI testing service to handle the UI testing and visual testing for UI components - consider compatibility in different viewport, size, versions and more

-- follow the BP of Mobile Web App development principles
+- follow the BP of Mobile Web App development principles, such as Responsive Design, Dark Scheme Compatibility, A11Y and I18N, Animation and Transition, etc.

 - follow and apply some web dev guides of Google / Apple / Microsoft / Mozilla / W3C ...